nico/clangtut/tut.markdown

 headers after them), an index that specifies the first system header, and a flag if the current directory should be searched for include files as well.

-However, clang does luckily include a helper class that makes setting up search paths much easier.
-This helper class is called `InitHeaderSearch`.
+Luckily, clang includes a helper function that makes setting up search paths much easier.
+This helper function is called `ApplyHeaderSearchOptions`.
 To add the default system header paths to clang, you use the following code:

-    InitHeaderSearch init(headers);
-    init.AddDefaultSystemIncludePaths(opts);
-    init.Realize();  // this actually sends the header list to HeaderSearch
+    HeaderSearchOptions headersOpts;
+    ApplyHeaderSearchOptions(
+       context.headers, headersOpts, context.opts, context.target->getTriple());

+This adds all standard include paths to the `HeaderSearch` object passed in the first parameter, based on the current language options and the target triple.
+You can use the `HeaderSearchOptions` parameter to fine-tune the behavior of this function, you could for example add custom include paths.

+If we add just these three lines to our source, we now get the following output:

+    $ ./tut03 input03.c
+    In file included from input03.c:1:
+    In file included from /usr/include/stdio.h:64:
+    In file included from /usr/include/_types.h:27:
+    In file included from /usr/include/sys/_types.h:32:
+    /usr/include/sys/cdefs.h:507:4: error: #error Unknown architecture
+    #  error Unknown architecture

+The `#include` was processed correctly!
+But the system header included by `input03.c` relies on a few standard macros such as `__i386__` being defined (at least on my system), and we don't add these defines yet.

+Clang contains a function to add all standard system defines.
+It's called like
+this:

+    PreprocessorOptions ppOpts;
+    FrontendOptions feOpts;
+    InitializePreprocessor(*context.pp, ppOpts, headersOpts, feOpts);

+You can use the `PreprocessorOptions` object to add additional macros that should be predefined, and for other, more arcane, things.
+The `FrontendOptions` object cannot be used for anything sensible, the parameter will hopefully be removed at some point in the future.

-With this tiny change, `#include` directives that include system headers do already work.
+With these two changes, `#include` directives that include system headers do already work.
 See `tut03_pp.cpp` for the complete program.

     $ ./tut03 input03.c